ethancanne/gias-hope-2/content/pages/our-impact-page.md

     number: 321
 detailsData:
   - title: Partnered with Ministries to Support Orphans and Prevent Orphanhood
-    description: We have provided financial support to the Lily’s Foundation, a foster home in China dedicated to caring for children with special needs.
-This vital support ensures that these vulnerable orphans receive the love, care, and resources they need to thrive.
-Through collaborations with organizations such as HopeStation, Unity4Orphans, OpenHearts Nicaragua, Tesoros de Dios, and Open Hearts for Orphans, we have financially supported orphan-prevention care ministries.
-These efforts focus on preserving vulnerable families by providing medical care, education, and essential resources to meet their basic needs.
+    description: Through our Live Gia Grow Forever Adoption Grant, we have awarded 38 grants, ranging from $500-$1000, to families adopting children with special needs from all over the world.
     image: /pexels-suzy-hazelwood-1098526.jpg
     link: ''
-  - title: Awarded Grants to Adopting Families
-    description: Over the past four years, we have awarded 32 grants to families pursuing adoption, helping make their dreams of providing a loving home to children in need a reality.
+  - title: 'Global Impact: Supporting Vulnerable Children and Orphan Prevention Ministries'
+    description: Financially supported vulnerable children and orphan-prevention care ministries through partnerships with organizations such as Lily's Foundation, HopeStation, Unity4Orphans, OpenHearts Nicaragua, Tesoros De Dios, Open Hearts for Orphans, Ting Ministries, and Impacting 1 Life at a Time Love without Boundaries, helping preserve vulnerable families and children through medical care, education, and basic needs.
     image: /pexels-blue-ox-studio-695299.jpg
     link: ''
-  - title: Awarded Grants to Adopting Families
+  - title: 'Serving the Marginalized: Our Mission Journeys to Guatemala and Nicaragua'
-    description: Over the past four years, we have awarded 35 grants to families pursuing adoption, helping make their dreams of providing a loving home to children in need a reality.
+    description: Had the honor of taking two mission trips to Guatemala and Nicaragua to serve and bring love and light to the most marginalized, poor, and vulnerable communities.
     image: /pexels-craig-adderley-1835926.jpg
     link: ''
-  - title: Established an Animal Therapy Farm
-    description: At GIA'S Hope Farm Friends, we created an animal therapy farm to bring joy, love, and healing through God's creation.
-This initiative offers individuals, especially those experiencing emotional or physical challenges, an opportunity to experience nurturing care and connection with animals.
+  - title: "Hope's Garden Song: Finding Hope in the Brokenness of Loss"
+    description: Wrote and published a children’s/family picture book, _Hope’s Garden Song_ (available on Amazon), to help families grieving or suffering from loss.
+All sales proceeds are donated back to the GIA's Hope Foundation.
+These books have been sent worldwide to families and communities in need of hope.
+It has also been translated and published into Ukrainian and sent copies to families in Ukraine suffering from the devastations of war.
     image: /pexels-pixabay-325944.jpg
     link: ''
-  - title: Published a Children's Book to Bring Comfort
-    description: We wrote a heartfelt children's book designed to comfort families grieving a loss.
-This resource helps minister to the hearts of both parents and children experiencing pain after a tragedy.
-All proceeds from book sales are donated back to the GIA'S Hope Foundation.
+  - title: 'GIA’s Hope Farm Friends: Healing Through Animals'
+    description: Started an animal therapy farm, _GIA’s Hope Farm Friends_, to minister to those in our local community who need extra joy, comfort, and love from God's creation.
     image: /pexels-aline-viana-prado-2465877.jpg
     link: https://www.amazon.com/Audible-Hopes-Garden-Song/dp/B0C41R5X2N
+  - title: 'Reaching the Unreached: Supporting Global Missions and Missionaries'
+    description: Supported international missions, particularly in the unreached 10/40 window, by sending financial donations to missionaries or by going ourselves.
+Three of our oldest children are full-time missionaries, providing new opportunities to help a broken and lost world.
+    image: /pexels-bri-schneiter-346529.jpg
+    link: ''
+  - title: 'Fighting Modern-Day Slavery: Partnering with Ting Ministries to Free Families'
+    description: Partnered with Ting Ministries to provide funds to free three families from modern-day slavery in a region of the Middle East, with plans to continue this mission close to our hearts.
+    image: /pexels-pixabay-325944.jpg
+    link: ''
 ---